intfoundation/intchain-docs/docs/json-rpc/2-int.md

 ```

 ## int_sendTransaction
-Creates new message call transaction or a contract creation, if the data field contains code.
+Creates new message call transaction or a contract creation.

 #### Parameters
 1. `Object` - The transaction object
-* `from`: `STRING`, 32 Bytes - The address the transaction is send from.
+* `from`: `STRING`, 20 Bytes - The address the transaction is send from.
-* `to`: `STRING`, 32 Bytes - (optional when creating new contract) The address the transaction is directed to.
+* `to`: `STRING`, 20 Bytes - (optional when creating new contract) The address the transaction is directed to.
 * `gas`: `QUANTITY` - (optional, default: 90000) Integer of the gas provided for the transaction execution.
 It will return unused gas.
 * `gasPrice`: `QUANTITY` - (optional, default: To-Be-Determined) Integer of the gasPrice used for each paid gas.
 * `value`: `QUANTITY` - (optional) Integer of the value sent with this transaction.